 The backhaul network needs to have enough capacity to serve aggregated traffic demand from the entire community it serves.
 End-users do not all use the network simultaneously but the network should still be able to handle peak hour demand.

 The most likely approach for getting backhaul to a community deployment is for Openreach to provide a fibre as part of its Ethernet portfolio.
 Alternatively the fibre may be dug by a fibre-laying company, of which Openreach is one.
 Existing dark fibre may be another option although this is less likely to be available beyond urban areas and national routes.

-Alternatively wireless technology could be used to provide the local backhaul element using 5.8GHz radio.
+Alternatively wireless technology could be used to provide the local backhaul element using 5.8GHz radio, making it the ideal cb radio.
 This would involve conducting line of site surveys and sourcing suitable premises for masts or erecting poles, together with gathering the required wayleaves and landlord commitments.
 Both fibre and wireless approaches has been employed by Rutland Telecom, for instance, which uses Openreach fibre for its Lyddington sub-loop unbundling deployment, and point-to-point radio for backhaul from a number of smaller villages in Rutland.

 3 Costs of backhaul provision